 If you’ve found a property that you like and are going to start the process of buying it, getting a survey carried out before the sale is completed is always a wise idea.
-Having a surveyor inspect the property will ensure that you are fully aware of any issues, defects or damage that could be expensive for you to repair later down the line.
+Having a structural surveyor inspect the property will ensure that you are fully aware of any issues, defects or damage that could be expensive for you to repair later down the line.
 A building survey will make sure that you have all relevant information about anything that is wrong within the property including structural issues, wet and dry rot, dangerous materials like asbestos, damp and mould, infestations, and more.

 There are different types of surveys that are available depending on the type of property that you want to purchase.
 A RICS condition report is the cheapest, most basic type of survey, which gives an overview of the property condition.
 It’s usually used for newer homes with no or few obvious issues.
 A homebuyer’s report is the most popular option, while a structural survey is the best choice for older homes or properties that have obvious issues and defects and may be hiding more.

 Should You Get a Homebuyer’s Survey or a Structural Survey?

 The type of survey that you get will depend on a number of factors including the type and age of the property that you want to buy, and any future plans that you have for it.
 Typically, a homebuyer’s report is the best survey option for you if you are purchasing a property that is fairly typical, in average condition, and not very old.
 A homebuyer’s survey is the best option if you don’t plan to do any major renovation work on the property.
 This type of survey goes into some detail about the condition and structure of the property.
 The surveyor will inspect the features, fixings, and systems both indoor and outdoor.
 However, the survey is non-intrusive, so areas such as underneath the floorboards, in the loft or attic, and behind large furniture will not be inspected.